janosgyerik/code-reviews-in-practice/README.md

 - It's important to use a tool like GitHub, GitLab, or similar, where commenting on specific lines is easy, with a user-friendly interface.

 - The review process should not hold up development.
 You can work on another branch while waiting for the review.
-This implies that developers should be comfortable with working on multiple branches in parallel.
+This implies that developers are comfortable with working on multiple branches in parallel.

 Some common misconceptions:

 - Myth: *"we don't have time for code reviews"*.
 To understand the time cost of code reviews, you need to consider the long-term effects.
 Correcting bugs released in production can be extremely expensive.
 Code reviews are known to be an effective method to catch bugs early.
-They also help catching conceptual errors early, which would be extremely expensive to correct later.
-Code reviews have many other positive effects that feed back to cost savings.
+They also help catching conceptual errors early, which may be extremely expensive to correct later.
+Code reviews can have many other positive effects that feed back to cost savings.
 Overall, code reviews save far more time than they cost.

 - Myth: *"code review is just too hard to do, because it's impossible to review large changesets"*.
 The problem is not with the idea of code reviews, but with the changesets.
 Such changesets indicate incorrect use of feature branches.
 Keep changesets to a manageable size.

 - Myth: *"doing code reviews slows down development, because the reviewer keeps the developer waiting"*.
-No, the developers shouldn't wait for the review.
-They should know how to work on another branch.
-The other branch may be a continuation of the branch pending review.
+A developer shouldn't wait for the reviewer.
+The developer should know how to work on another branch while a another review is pending.
+Sometimes the other branch can be a continuation of the branch pending review.

 - Myth: *"it's impossible to read diffs"*.
 It's not impossible.
 It may take a couple of days, but you can get used to it.